liatwa123/Project/README.md

 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/run.jpg?raw=true)

-If this option does not apper, click 'Run' and then press 'solver':
+If this option does not appear, click 'Run' and then press 'solver':

 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/run2.jpg?raw=true)
 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/run3.jpg?raw=true)

+Then, you will see a new screen:

 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/main_menu.jpg?raw=true)

+This is the main menu of the riddles solver.
+There, you need to enter the number of the riddle that you want to solve.
+If you do not want to continue solving a specific riddle type, you will return automatically to this menu.
+If you want to exit from the solver, it is possible only from this menu (option 0).

 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/nav_math.jpg?raw=true)
 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/man_add_nor.jpg?raw=true)
 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/man_add_opt.jpg?raw=true)